Professor, Middle Eastern Languages and Cultures

 Asian Languages and Literature (Sanskrit, Bengali, Middle Bengali); South Asian hagiography; formation of religious community; women in South Asian religious traditions; film and religion.

-Chair, Associate Professor, Folklore and Ethnomusicology; Director, Ethnomusicology Institute
+Associate Professor, Folklore and Ethnomusicology

 Performance ethnography; social theory; ethnomusicological study of violence and socio-cultural trauma; focus on Israel & Palestine.